 At University, with the help of Diane Arbus’ Child with Toy Hand Grenade in Central Park, N.Y.C.
 1962, and others, I moved from documenting my travels (read feeble attempts at re-making postcards), to trusting others around me to make the postcards.
 I focused on the people and the other interesting aspects of what you might see in places where you are for the first time, or maybe the 32nd time.

-I read that Henri Cartier Bresson hid a small box of individual negatives, before leaving for the war in 1940.
+I read that Henri Cartier-Bresson hid a small box of individual negatives, before leaving for WWII.
 His precious negatives, reduced to a small handful, cut to the individual frame, and completely without context.
 There is no contact sheet, no story, and no caption.
 I think often of this story, as in many ways it reflects my approach to photography.

 I travel light.
 I don’t own a flash, a tripod, or filters.
 I use only one type of black and white film, one 50 mm lens, and one analog camera.
 I would call my photographs a mix of street and carefully composed graphically interesting photographs.
 I tend to be impatient.
 On a given roll, I will often have 36 completely different and unrelated photographs.
 On occasion, I find a photograph that I am happy with.

 I make photographs that reflect my curiosity, my history, what I see, and of-course all the photographers that have inspired me over the years.
 No man stands alone.
 I photograph the things that inspire me, and make images that I hope will have staying power and remain in the conscience of my friends and collectors for a long time to come.

 Mitsuru Nagata designed my logo.
 My website was expertly designed by Samuel Sučík, currently of Edinburgh.”